Pitometsu/ppx_implicits/doc/prop.md

 to wire up the inputs and outputs of PPX, type checker and the typeful program transformation.

-For typeful program transformation, `compiler-libs` alredy includes `TypedtreeMap`, a module for an easy interface to build a mapper.
+For typeful program transformation, `compiler-libs` already includes `TypedtreeMap`, a module for an easy interface to build a mapper.
 Program transformation does not necessarily produce well-typed AST as its result, since it is get untyped.
 Untyping is also ready at `tools/untypeast.ml` of OCaml compiler source.

 ## Ppx_implicits